Our West Virginia Truck Accident Lawyers Can Help

 Unlike the value of your car or your medical bills, it can be difficult to assign a dollar amount to the pain and suffering you were forced to endure.
 However, injured claim holders deserve to be compensated if their injuries have negatively impacted their lives.

 Many things are considered when calculating damages for pain and suffering, such as psychological trauma, physical trauma, and the effect the accident had on your family, among others.
 These damages are also known as non-economic damages.

 Without an experienced personal injury attorney fighting for you, the insurance company may attempt to pay you less than what you deserve.

 Call Stewart Bell to Learn More About Your Legal Options

 A collision with a semi-truck can be a highly traumatic event that can result in expensive medical bills and property damage.
 While no two cases are the same, we hope this explanation gives you some clarity on how truck accident settlements are calculated and what you might be able to recover after your accident.

-Our lawyers at Stewart Bell have years of experience in fighting for compensation for truck accident victims.
+Our lawyers at Stewart Bell have years of experience in fighting for compensation for those injured in truck accidents.
 We want to help you too!